 “A Maternity Cente in Afghanistan?
-You are crazy”.
+You’re crazy!”.
 We heard this many times when, in 2003, we opened the Anabah Maternity Centre in the Panjshir Valley, northern Afghanistan.
-Yet the need for a similar structure was and is still evident: in Afghanistan, maternal mortality is 99 times higher than that recorded in Italy, the child mortality rate 47 times higher.
+Yet the need for a facility like this was, and remains, evident: the maternal mortality rate in Afghanistan is staggeringly high.

-It might have seemed like ‘madness’ to some, but in the years since its founding, the Maternity Centre has proven to be a necessary and fundamental structure for maternal-infant health in the area.
-Over 274,000 women have visited, over 46,000 children have been born there, our patients’ thanks and the many women who come from far away just to give birth to their children: all of this is testimony to the importance of our Centre.
+It might have seemed like ‘a crazy idea’ to some, but in the years since it was founded, the Maternity Centre has proven to be a necessary and fundamental facility for maternal-infant health in the area.
+Over 274,000 women have visited and more than 46,000 children have been born there, testimony to the importance of the Anabah Maternity Centre.

 A unique facility in the region

 The Anabah Maternity Centre is the only specialist and completely free facility in a very large area, inhabited by at least 250,000 people.
-At the Centre, EMERGENCY offers gynaecologic, obstetric and neonatal care and a prenatal care service that allows us to monitor pregnancies and promptly treat any illnesses.
+At the Centre, EMERGENCY offers gynaecological, obstetric and neonatal care, and a prenatal care service that allows us to monitor pregnancies and address any issues promptly.

 Widespread assistance in the Valley

-To increase the scope of our intervention, an international obstetrician and an Afghan obstetrician conduct check-ups for pregnant women and offer a follow-up of infants directly at the First Aid Posts and Health Centres that EMERGENCY manages in the Panjshir Valley.
+To increase the scope of our intervention, international and local obstetricians conduct check-ups for pregnant women and follow-ups for infants at the network of First Aid Posts and Primary Healthcare Centres that EMERGENCY manages across the Panjshir Valley.

 Training for Women

-The importance of the Centre is not limited to prevention and health care: our Maternity Centre in Anabah is also a training centre for Afghan staff – women only, more than 40 of them – who, working every day in contact with the International staff, receive practical and theoretical training.
-Because our goal, in the end, is to not be needed one day.
+The importance of the Centre is not just limited to prevention and healthcare: the Anabah Maternity Centre is also a recognised Training Centre for female Afghan staff – over 40 of them at any one time – who work every day alongside international staff, receiving practical and theoretical training.
+This is testament to our long-term goal to no longer be needed in the future.

 The Centre Expands